To PepsiCo:

 Contribution factors

 PepsiCo seeks to support candidates who have responsible pro-business records and positions.
-In this way, PepsiCo aims to improve the business climate, our quality of life and the society in which we live, enabling us to succeed as a company committed to integrity, innovation and value.
+In this way, we aim to improve the business climate and enable our success as a company committed to integrity, innovation and value.

 The following criteria are used to evaluate all potential contributions: